 Accordingly, quality management includes four areas of responsibility:

-- Quality planning: Planning, design and development, i.e., that part of quality management which focuses on defining quality objectives and implementing them accordingly (with which processes and resources).
+- Quality planning: Planning, design and development, i.e., that part of quality management that focuses on defining quality objectives and implementing them accordingly (with which processes and resources).

-- Quality control: Procurement, production and selling, that is the part of the quality management that is focused on the measures for realization.
+- Quality control: Procurement, production and selling, which is the part of the quality management that is focused on the measures for realization.